 Andrew's involvement in the carers movement began in 1987 when he was working in North Yorkshire.
 He was ADSS spokesperson on carers' issues from 1997-2002 and, prior to becoming a Trustee for The Princess Royal Trust for Carers in 2005, he was a member of The Trust's Policy Development Committee

-Mark is currently the Chief Financial Officer of The Independent College Partnership, a business focussed on delivering excellence in the further education sector.
+Mark is currently the Head of Portfolio Performance Improvement at KPMG in London where he focuses on helping private equity clients improve the financial and operational performance of the businesses they own.
 During his 25-year career in business, he has held senior roles in a number of private equity owned business going through periods of significant change.
 He has also been the CFO of a quoted consulting business, a partner in KPMG’s transaction services business and was a private equity executive in Guy Hands’ Principal Finance Group at Nomura.

 Patrick Healy is vice-chair of Carers Trust.
 Since 2007 he has been a trustee of Crossroads Care and its chair since 2010.
 His involvement at the national level had begun in 2006 assisting with fundraising.